GitGabri/900-web/VERCEL_DEPLOYMENT.md

 After setting the environment variables and redeploying:

 1. Your Next.js application should be served instead of static files
-2. Order submission should work properly
+2. Order submission should work properly through the `/api/orders` endpoint
 3. If environment variables are missing, users will see a clear error message
-4. No false success messages will be shown
+4. Database operations are now handled server-side for better security

 ### Troubleshooting

-- Make sure the environment variable names start with `NEXT_PUBLIC_` for client-side access
+- Make sure you're using the service role key (`SUPABASE_SERVICE_KEY`) and not the anon key
 - Verify your Supabase credentials are correct
 - Check the browser console for any error messages
 - If the database is unavailable, users will be informed that their order cannot be processed
 - If you still see static files being served, clear your Vercel cache and redeploy
+- The order submission now uses server-side API routes for better security and reliability